ivanbabko/goodrocket-jekyll/README.md

 ## Setup

 If you're on Mac OS, I recommend using my setup shell script.
+You can launch it from your terminal app like this:

 ```
 ./setup